Sven-Schepp/SaRA/README.md

 # SaRA
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Overview
-Reach_RI implements our approach to reachability analysis in form of set based occupancies (RO).
+SaRA implements our approach to reachability analysis in form of set based occupancies (RO).
 The objective is thereby defined as: providing methods for provably safe human robot interaction that can be easily integrated, improved, and expanded upon.
-Reach-RI is defined as a library (reach_lib) containing all functionalities required for RO calculation as well as a [ROS](https://www.ros.org/) package (reachable_occupancy) which includes reach_lib in addition to RO-volume-calculation and RO-visualization in [RViz](http://wiki.ros.org/rviz).
+SaRA is defined as a library (reach_lib) containing all functionalities required for RO calculation as well as a [ROS](https://www.ros.org/) package (reachable_occupancy) which includes reach_lib in addition to RO-volume-calculation and RO-visualization in [RViz](http://wiki.ros.org/rviz).
 <br>A short video demostration of occupancies visualized in RViz based on motion capture data from Carnegie Mellon Universities mocap dataset can be found [here](https://www.youtube.com/watch?v=c3yoXZEIwvI).

 <img align="center" src="/images/Acc_Ex.png" alt="drawing" width="350"/>